gcarvellas/gcarvellas/README.md

 ### About me:

+- 🗨️ Passionate in operating systems development, linux, embedded systems, and backend engineering
+- :notebook: Graduated with Bachelors of Cybersecurity at [Stevens Institute of Technology](https://www.stevens.edu/)<br>
 - :earth_americas: Lead Developer of [Build The Earth New Jersey](https://github.com/BuildTheEarthNewJersey)<br>
-- :jp: Student Developer at [Castle Point Anime Convention](https://github.com/castlepointanime)<br>
-- :notebook: Cybersecurity Student at [Stevens Institute of Technology](https://www.stevens.edu/)<br>

 <!--
 **gcarvellas/gcarvellas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.